 When it comes to promoting kindness to animals, Dr. Neil deGrasse Tyson has his feet on the ground.
-The award-winning astrophysicist, author, and director of the Hayden Planetarium stars in a PETA ad that encourages people to have empathy for all their fellow Earthlings.
+The award-winning astrophysicist, author, talk show host, and director of the Hayden Planetarium stars in a PETA ad that encourages people to have empathy for all their fellow Earthlings.
 In the ad, which was shot in Dr. Tyson’s Hayden Planetarium office in New York, Dr. Tyson appears above the words “You Don’t Have to Be a Rocket Scientist to Know That Kindness Is a Virtue.”

 Dr. Tyson also sat down for an interview with PETA President Ingrid E. Newkirk to discuss everything from the importance of instilling empathy in children to how observing dogs in his childhood helped him develop his critical thinking skills.
 “Humans aren’t as good as we should be in our capacity to empathize with feelings and thoughts of others, be they humans or other animals on Earth,” says Dr. Tyson.
 “So maybe part of our formal education should be training in empathy.
 Imagine how different the world would be if, in fact, that were ‘reading, writing, arithmetic, empathy.'”